Fire Compartmentation

 Penetrations

 Any openings for utilities, such as pipes or cables, passing through a compartment boundary must be sealed with fire-stopping materials.
-This ensures that fire cannot travel through these gaps.
+In order to ensure fire cannot travel through gaps.

 Fire